appscode/blog/content/post/kubevault-v1alpha1-to-v1alpha2-migration/index.md

 ## Update the TLS Certificates

-We decided to go with `Cert-manager` managed certificates this time.
+We decided to go with `cert-manager` managed certificates this time.
 So, we first installed Cert-manager in our client cluster.
 Using the existing `CA` certs we created an `Issuer` & updated the `VaultServer` spec along with proper duration.
 To install Cert-manager visit [here](https://cert-manager.io/docs/installation/helm/).

 ```yaml